FreePYQ logoFreePYQ

 Explanation:

 The FAO (D) publishes the State of the World's Forests report, as seen in the 2025 edition.
 UNEP (A) focuses on environment, IUCN (B) on conservation, and WWF (C) on wildlife, but the FAO's mandate includes forestry, making it the correct choice.
-Students should remember which UN agencies handle specific global reports.
+For revision, remember which UN agencies handle specific global reports.

 Question 94